About Rebekah - Class of 2015

 “I come from a big high school, so visiting a smaller campus appealed to me,” Rebekah says.
 “I love the smaller class sizes.
 I love knowing everyone in my class because it is easy to make friends.
 Since the professors know everyone, it keeps me accountable.”

-But her passion for the environment (she’s an active hiker) and helping others collided during mission trips for Campus Ministries.
+Rebekah's strong passion for the environment (she’s an active hiker) and helping others collided during recent mission trips through Central's Campus Ministries program.
 Rebekah has been to Colorado to clean up after forest fires and to New York to clean up after Hurricane Irene.
 And her traveling days aren’t over yet.

 As a French major, Rebekah has dreams of studying abroad in Paris—brushing up on her French and savoring a few Parisian delicacies!
 “I want to improve my French, but really, I want to eat their food!” she says with a bright smile.